Santatr/Santatr/README.md

 **`Data Scientist student`**

 Study in the University of Luxembourg.
-Interested in ML, DL, Data science, Data Engineer, and Big Data.
+Interested in ML, DL, Data science, Data Engineer, Business Intelligence and Big Data.

 ---